CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 # Applications

+## AMS 2023 available on Puhti and Mahti and LUMI, 21.3.2024

+[AMS](../../apps/ams.md) has been updated to version 2023.104 on both Mahti and Puhti and set as the default module.
+The corresponding [AMS-GUI]((../../apps/ams-gui.md) is also updated.

 ## CP2K 2024.1 available on Puhti, Mahti and LUMI, 20.3.2024

 [CP2K](../../apps/cp2k.md) 2024.1 has been installed and set as the default